cobratbq/httpRelay/README.md

 `./relay -listen :8080 -socks localhost:8000`

-Start a HTTP relay proxy that listens on port 8080 of every interface and connects to a SOCKS proxy server on localhost port 8080 for relaying your requests.
+Start a HTTP relay proxy that listens on port 8080 of every interface and connects to a SOCKS proxy server on localhost port 8000 for relaying your requests.

+# Note

+Please make sure to use at least [Go 1.4.3](https://github.com/golang/go/issues/12741) or Go 1.5 when compiling this application.
+These versions of Go have some security-related fixes for the `net/http` package.

 # References